opstrace/opstrace/docs/references/cluster-configuration.md

     - ci
 ```

+## Optional parameters

 ### `node_count`

-The number of machines this Opstrace cluster is supposed to be comprised of.
+The number of underlying instances to use.

 *Value type:* number \(integer\)